MrTrachl/MrTrachl/README.md

 ## Hi there 👋

-🚀 I started my software journey in 2023  <br>
+🚀 I started my software engineering journey in 2023  <br>
 📈 I’m currently working on building **future-level social investing / trading** <br>
 🌱 I'm learning advanced code design concepts <br>
-🧑‍💻 Code mainly in VS Code and then use GIT to push to GitHub to show my work <br>
+🧑‍💻 I code mainly in Visual Studio and use GitHub to show my work <br>
 🎯 On target to take and pass the OCP 21 exam by years end

 ### 🛠️ Languages & Tools